Post Pak drone intrusions, BSF sounds red alert along Line of Control

 A top Army commander on Wednesday said Indian armed forces are capable of identifying such devices and any military drone venturing into Indian territory from Pakistan will be "shot down".

-Referring to the reports on intrusion by Pakistani drones and their low weight carrying capacity, South Western Command chief Lt Gen Alok Singh Kler said there was "nothing to worry" at the moment.
+Referring to the reports on intrusion by Pakistani drones and their low weight carrying capacity, South Western Command chief Lt Gen Alok Singh Klare said there was "nothing to worry" at the moment.

 Doval in Srinagar: Analysing the situation before the big event on October 31